 We stayed at the Crowne Plaza near the Dublin Airport.

-We had an early morning departure so we decided to return the rental car the evening before.
-One less headache to deal with on flight day.
-We spent our final evening at the hotel.
-We fueled up at the hotel restaurant and got a good night sleep before our long flight from Dublin to Vancouver.
+We had an early morning departure the following day, so we decided to return the rental car the evening before.
+One less headache to deal with on a travel day.
+We spent our final evening at the hotel before our long flight from Dublin to Vancouver.

 Read more posts from our trip to Ireland: